• Skip to primary navigation

 Instructions

-• Heat the olive oil in a large Dutch oven, then sauté the minced garlic until fragrant, about a minute.
+• Heat the olive oil in a large Dutch oven, then sauté the minced garlic until fragrant, about a minute, then remove and place in a small bowl.

 • While the olive oil is heating up in the Dutch oven, melt the butter in a large frying pan.
-Add the mushrooms and cook over medium-high heat until the mushrooms are golden brown and all the liquid from the mushrooms has evaporated.
+Cook the mushrooms in two batches so the pan isn't overcrowded, or the mushrooms will sweat.
+Add the mushrooms and cook over medium-high heat until the mushrooms are golden brown and any liquid has evaporated.

 • Uncover the pot and cook for another minute, or until the chicken stock has evaporated.

-• Remove from the heat and season with salt, black pepper, and white wine vinegar.
-Add the mushrooms and toss until well combined.
-Serve as a side dish or mixed in with orzo pasta.
+• Remove the sautéed kale from the heat and season with salt, black pepper, and white wine vinegar.
+Add the sautéed mushrooms and garlic and toss until well combined.
+Serve as a side dish or mixed in with rotini or orzo pasta.

 Notes

-• Swap out different kinds of vinegar or oil for a slight variation.
+• Try different kinds of vinegar or oil for different flavors.

 • Want it spicy?
 Add red pepper flakes with the garlic.